Statement of Faith (Working Draft June 2026)

 Future Things

-We believe in the personal, bodily, and glorious return of the Lord Jesus Christ, in the bodily resurrection of all humanity, the redeemed to eternal reward and the unrepentant to eternal punishment.
+We believe in the personal, bodily, and glorious return of the Lord Jesus Christ, to judge, to reign, and to restore all things, in the bodily resurrection of all humanity, the redeemed to eternal reward and the unrepentant to eternal punishment.

 The Church